 - Ingress: creates a virtual machine for Nginx.

-For more information, see Create an Ingress in the Container Service console.
+For more information, see Create an Ingress on the web UI.

 Infrastructures of container networks

 Infrastructures of container networks consist of VPCs and SLB instances.